Men in feminism: Polls

 In 2001, a Gallup poll found that 20% of American men considered themselves feminists, with 75% saying they were not.
 A 2005 CBS poll found that 24% of men in the United States claim the term "feminist" is an insult.
 Four in five men refused to identify themselves as feminist, but when a specific definition is given the number fell to two in five.
 An increasing number of men said that feminism had improved their lives, in comparison to polls taken in 1983 and 1999, with an unprecedented, but marginal plurality of 47% agreeing.
 60% believed that a strong women's movement is no longer needed.
 However, a YouGov Poll of Britain in 2010 found that only 16% of men described themselves as feminist with 54% stating they were not and 8% specifically claiming to be antifeminist.

 Recent studies

-In 2001, a qualitative study of men's perception of feminism showed pervasive patterns of linear reasoning.
+In 2001, a qualitative study of men's perception of feminism showed pervasive patterns of binary reasoning.
 Researchers found that the participants identified two genres of feminism and two strains of feminists, and dubbed it the 'Jekyll and Hyde' binary.
 The participants would classify feminism and feminists as either "good" or "monstrous".
-In 2016 the study was repeated by a new team of researchers to find that the binary persisted, as "unreasonable feminism" and "fair feminism.
+In 2016 the study was repeated by a new team of researchers to find that the binary persisted, as "unreasonable feminism" and "fair feminism" were both studies were inconclusive as to whether or not men supported feminism.

-Men react very defensively and close up when asked about their stands and they also believe that staying away from feminists is best for everyone.
-Even thought things are changing, there is a lot of stigma around these topics and they should definitely be addressed, especially by people who have the means and platforms to do so.